umangtdesai/MBE-Data-Analysis/kgrewal_shin2/README.md

 Kerin Grewal and Stephanie Shin

-Instructions:
+INSTRUCTIONS:
-Run execute.py to run all data collection, transformations, and provenances Datasets used:
+Run execute.py to run all data collection, transformations, and provenances.

+DATASETS USED:
 1. Boston Street Names
 This data was collected from last semester's project as a CSV and uploaded to datamechanics.io as a .json file.
 It is a list of all the street names, their genders, and their zipcodes.
 This is the base of our information (all of the street names in Boston).